 After all, Joe may not even know what he has to learn to produce the results until he immerses in it and actually does it.
 Can you recollect an experience, when you really wanted to do something and when you actually did it, it felt and seemed so different from what you thought it to be?!!
 This is why I insist that humility plays a big role in learning.
 Humility allows Joe to be a good learner because to be a good learner, one has to recognize that until they have DONE it, they have absolutely no clue as to what it takes to get there.
 And with such a realization, it becomes almost impossible to set expectations of the outcome before wetting the feet in the water.

 When most people disappoint themselves, I can tell without skipping a beat – that they are indeed measuring the wrong things.
 And the patterns are the same.
 Disappointment makes Joe a Bad Learner, and Bad Learning is the surest way to sabotage one’s growth.

 What if – Joe can change?
 What if Joe can Learn to Learn well!
 To not compete but to model from excellence references around.
 To play along with zero expectation except the expectation to measurably improve his own standard in aspects he needs to master to get the outcome he wants.
-To recognize the difference between measuring learning by measuring at the final outcome vs. noticing incremental small improvements in one’s own abilities every passing day.
+To recognize the difference between measuring final outcome vs. noticing incremental small improvements, in one’s own abilities every passing day.
 And if he can ride along and enjoy the process of learning and allow himself to be surprised when he hits that home run.
 To me, this would be the most important aspect of growth and learning, to know when you are making progress even before you arrive there so that you can keep on going and doing more of what works for you!

 This is the Genius Trait that converts a highly motivated person into a committed and successful learner.
 The mindset to notice subtle improvements in your learning and recognize the significance in that progress.